cross-3d/vRt/README.md

 > Vulkan API ray tracing cross-platform layer

 ## Critical news!
 We have no good debug application base for Vulkan API.
 Any search in Github don't gave any good results.
 Project have risk to be frozen up to 1 year.
 We currently have an acute shortage of time to find solutions, and especially the development of our own.
 I now have very bad health to write a new platform for debugging.
-F#CKING C++ ECOSYSTEM!

 ## Repositories
 - https://github.com/world8th/vRt (GitHub, owned by Microsoft)